tharkadharshana/TwodayPos/README_FEATURES.md

     - Page to populate dummy products, customers, and transactions.
     - Accessible to `admin`.
 - **Placeholder Settings Pages**:
-    - Appearance, Devices, Business Hours, Integrations, Notifications, Product Settings (global), Payment Gateways, Security, Subscription, Tax Settings, User Management.
+    - Appearance, Devices, Business Hours, Integrations, Notifications, Product Settings (global), Payment Gateways, Security, Subscription, Tax Settings.
 These are stubs.

 ## 11. Data Handling & Offline Support
 - **Data Handling Modes**: User can choose between "Offline Friendly" and "Cloud Only (Strict Sync)" in settings.
+This choice is saved per store.
     - **Offline Friendly Mode (Default & Recommended)**:
         - **Firestore Persistent Cache**: Enabled via `persistentLocalCache` in `src/lib/firebase.ts`.
 Firestore uses IndexedDB to store data locally, allowing the app to function offline by reading from and writing to this cache.
         - **Automatic Sync**: Firestore's SDK handles syncing local changes to the cloud when online and fetching updates.
-        - **Optimistic Writes**: UI updates immediately upon local cache write.
+        - **Optimistic Writes**: UI updates immediately upon local cache write for all operations.
     - **Cloud Only (Strict Sync) Mode**:
         - **Behavior**: When selected, specific critical operations are modified to `await` server confirmation:
             - **Add Product**: Waits for Firestore server confirmation.